SBbot1/dify-test/README_KL.md

 </br>

-The easiest way to start the Dify server is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
+The easiest way to start theSuperBotserver is to run our [docker-compose.yml](docker/docker-compose.yaml) file.
 Before running the installation command, make sure that [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your machine:

 ```bash
 cd docker
 docker compose up -d
 ```

-After running, you can access the Dify dashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.
+After running, you can access theSuperBotdashboard in your browser at [http://localhost/install](http://localhost/install) and start the initialization process.

-> If you'd like to contribute to Dify or do additional development, refer to our [guide to deploying from source code](https://docs.dify.ai/getting-started/install-self-hosted/local-source-code)
+> If you'd like to contribute toSuperBotor do additional development, refer to our [guide to deploying from source code](https://docs.dify.ai/getting-started/install-self-hosted/local-source-code)

 ## Next steps

 If you need to customize the configuration, please refer to the comments in our [docker-compose.yml](docker/docker-compose.yaml) file and manually set the environment configuration.
 After making the changes, please run `docker-compose up -d` again.
 You can see the full list of environment variables [here](https://docs.dify.ai/getting-started/install-self-hosted/environments).

-If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) which allow Dify to be deployed on Kubernetes.
+If you'd like to configure a highly-available setup, there are community-contributed [Helm Charts](https://helm.sh/) which allowSuperBotto be deployed on Kubernetes.

 - [Helm Chart by @LeoQuote](https://github.com/douban/charts/tree/master/charts/dify)
 - [Helm Chart by @BorisPolonsky](https://github.com/BorisPolonsky/dify-helm)